lanternbugs/lanternicc/README.md

 which is referenced in code by the program.

 So you should have from this repo two directories, lantern and free and from the jar the org and layout directory and the book.
-The org folder contains are java sqlite driver used with the opening book and its licence is in licence-for-sqlite-jdbc-master.txt and the source code for it is in sqlite-jdbc-master.zip.
+The org folder contains the java sqlite driver used with the opening book and its licence is in licence-for-sqlite-jdbc-master.txt and the source code for it is in sqlite-jdbc-master.zip.
 I put both these files, the zip and txt, in the org folder.
+ There is also a readme.txt I placed in the org folder with more info.
 Place these 4 folders and a book in a folder.  ( two folders you pull out of this repo)

 To compiles lantern type javac lantern/*.java